 Here are 5 very common traditional interview questions that you’ve probably asked or been asked.

 9 out of 10 times these questions get you absolutely nowhere.
-You’ll learn nothing new about your candidate and be no closer to discovering what they would be like as a co-worker.
+You’ll learn little about your candidate and be no closer to discovering what they would be like as a co-worker.
 Candidates have prepared and rehearsed these answers to death.
-The canned answers are designed to make the candidate look great and tell the interviewer what they want to here.
+The canned answers are designed to make the candidate look great and tell the interviewer what they want to hear.
 As a result, the interviewer and the candidate part ways knowing very little new, honest information about each other.

 The solution to this predicament is behavior-based questions.
 These questions are built on the philosophy that the best predictor of future behavior is past behavior.